Animal Services

 • Let us know that your dog is no longer with you so that your information is updated.

-• If your dog loses its dog tag, please complete the replacement dog tag form.
+• If your dog loses the dog tag, please complete the replacement dog tag form.
 There may be a fee for replacement tags.

 Common Questions about the Animal Control By-law